 Of course, your ultimate objective is likely to generate more leads and sales, but to measure how you’re tracking towards that goal you need to break your activity down into goals using the SMART goal setting principle.

-SMART goals should be specific, measurable, achievable, realistic and timely.
+SMART goals should be specific, measurable, achievable, realistic, and timely.

 As an example, one goal might be to increase brand awareness, in which case you should be focused on driving more traffic to your website within a specific time frame.
-Another goal might be lead generation and you can track how many more (or less) leads you’re generating on your website each month.
+Another goal might be lead generation and you can track how many more (or fewer) leads you’re generating on your website each month.

 Identify your target segments

-Real estate professionals are usually dealing with multiple target segments from first home buyers, second home buyers, investors and vendors.
+Real estate professionals are usually dealing with multiple target segments from first home buyers, second home buyers, investors, and vendors.

 Many agencies decide to go with a broad, uniform approach with their marketing, but this ‘one size fits all’ method means that more often than not, your digital marketing efforts don’t generate the responses you want.

 To get attention and turn an audience into potential leads, you need to segment your content and messaging.
-Include the needs and problems to be solved for each of your targets in your marketing strategy to improve cut through and engagement.
+Include the needs and problems to be solved for each of your targets in your marketing strategy to improve cut-through and engagement.